Local geometry of special pieces of nilpotent orbits: Shared orbit pairs

 \begin{proposition} The following table gives all connected shared nilpotent orbits in complex Lie algebras $\g_0\subset\g$, with $\g$ simple.
 These are also shared orbits in positive characteristic (but this is not a complete list).
 In the final column we list restrictions on positive characteristic $p$.
 Denote by $\sigma$ a triality automorphism of $\mathfrak{so}_8$. \end{proposition}

 \begin{proof} By \cite[Theorem 6.10]{Brylinski-Kostant:JAMS} and our Example \ref{sonexamples}(a), shared Lie algebras $\fg_0 \subset \fg$ are given by the above table.
 (As explained in Example \ref{sonexamples}(a), the extra example arises from a minor gap in the reasoning in \cite{Brylinski-Kostant:JAMS}.)
 It remains to find all shared orbits for each of these Lie algebras.
-For (1), if $n=1$ then there is nothing to prove.
-If $n>1$ then $\0=\0_{[2^2,1^{2n-4}]}$ is the unique nilpotent orbit which is above and adjacent to the minimal one in the partial order.
-By transitivity of induction, it will suffice to show that $\0$ is not shared with any nilpotent orbits in $\mathfrak{sp}_{2k}\oplus\mathfrak{sp}_{2(n-k)}$.
-We have $\dim \0=4n-2$.
-By rank considerations, the projection of $\0$ to $\mathfrak{sp}_{2k}$, if nilpotent, must be contained in the orbit with partition $[2^2,1^{2k-4}]$, and similarly for the second factor.
-Since the product of the orbits with partitions $[2^2,1^{2k-4}]$ and $[2^2,1^{2(n-k)-4}]$ has dimension $4n-4$, this rules out any further shared orbits in this case.
-(This can also be seen by the fact that $[2^2,1^{2n-4}]$ is shared with $[2,1^{2n-4}]$ in $\mathfrak{sl}_{2n}$, and the latter orbit is not shared with an orbit in $\oplus_{i=1}^m \mathfrak{sp}_{2n_i}$.)
+For (1), we already proved in \S \ref{spsubsubsec} that all shared orbit pairs are of the form given in the table.

 For (2)-(5), there are no more shared orbits, by inspecting dimensions.
 (Note that if $\0\subset \g$ appears in a shared orbit pair then so does any smaller orbit $\0' \subset \overline{\0}$.)
 For the pair $\g_2\subset\mathfrak{so}_8$, there are three $\SO_8$-orbits lying immediately above the minimal orbit in the partial order (see (9)), and these are conjugate via the outer automorphism group $\mathfrak{S}_3$.
 Hence it only suffices to check that $[3,1^5]$ is not shared with the regular orbit in $\g_2$.
 If it were then the minimal orbit in $\mathfrak{so}_9$ would be shared with the regular orbit in $\g_2$ by (12), so this is ruled out.
 Now the unique orbit in $\mathfrak{so}_7$ lying immediately above $[3,1^4]$ in the partial order is $[3,2^2]$, which is shared with $[2^4]$ in $\mathfrak{so}_8$, and so cannot be shared with the regular orbit in $\g_2$.